-Breaking out your camera during a family event can be hectic – even the thought of it is overwhelming.
-Before you’ve had the chance to just set your exposure, grown adults yell for you to take their picture in unflattering light, kids are shoving their faces into your lens (much too close to even focus) and everyone demands to see the picture immediately after.
+Breaking out your camera during a family event can be hectic.
+Before you’ve had the chance to set your exposure, grown adults yell for you to take their picture in unflattering light, kids are shoving their faces into your lens (much too close to even focus) and everyone demands to see the pictures immediately after.
 Or there’s the person who covers their face every time you try to capture a beautiful candid moment of them!
-Nothing is off limits and, yet, you’re not allowed to be a fly on the wall when you photograph family and close friends.
+Nothing is off limits and yet you’re not allowed to be a fly on the wall when you photograph family and close friends.

-Whether you’re the family historian, a tech aficionado bestowed with the camera, or simply looking for intentional practice in the comfort of a gathering, here’s a list of tips that will help you make images you’re proud to share with your friends family – images that tell the story of your event rather then just snapshots of it.
+Whether you’re the family historian or simply looking for practice in the comfort of a gathering, here’s a list of tips that will help you make images you’re proud to share with your friends and family – images that tell the story of your event rather than just being snapshots of it.

 Knowing What Kind Of Images You Want to Make Will Help You Choose What Gear to Bring

 Photography, like all creative arts, is about decision making.
 Be honest with yourself about the images you gravitate toward.
 It’s a clue to discovering the best camera and lens that’s best for your gathering.
 Are you drawn to portraits?
 Then use a great portrait lens, like an 85mm prime or 70-200mm zoom, which will flatter your subject’s face and keep their bodies in natural proportion to what our eyes see.

 The focal compression effect in longer lenses creates an appealing blur (bokeh) behind the subject when you use wide apertures and when they are decently far from their background.
 If you’re into a documentary look that uses visual clues in the frame, then shoot with a wider lens, such as a 35mm prime or 16-35mm zoom.
 These lenses are wide enough to capture the environment without distorting your subject.